Starring: Bill Murray, Adam Driver, Chloë Sevigny, Tilda Swinton, Selena Gomez, Steve Buscemi, Danny Glover, Iggy Pop

 The Dead Don't Die opened the 72nd Festival De Cannes.

 The most severe form of panic in Jim Jarmusch’s zom-com The Dead Don’t Die is verbalised by a repeated ‘Yuck!’ from Adam Driver’s clownish police officer Ronnie Peterson.
 In the town of Centerville, ‘a real nice place’, the daylight saving times seem to have gone awry and daily events seem slightly… off.
 Pets are going missing, TVs are glitching, and even at 20 after eight in the evening, it just won't get dark outside.

-Chaos is rather cute, as the apocalypse here advances with a measured pace.
-Trust is asked to be placed in Ronnie and Cliff, a meandering double offering breezy comic relief – deadpan stares and cool one-liners build their hapless characters and make for incredibly easy laughs.
+Chaos is rather cute, as the apocalypse here advances at a measured pace.
+Trust is asked to be placed in Ronnie and Cliff, a meandering pair offering breezy comic relief – deadpan stares and cool one-liners build their hapless characters and make for incredibly easy laughs.
 Their bumbling brains intercept the threat, where suburban absurdity overtakes any sense of violent fear.

-The film nods to the genre that precedes it, unabashedly tossing in references to horror/noir godfathers George Romero and Alfred Hitchcock while squeezing in a few self-indulgent metatextual jokes too.
-But despite this, Jarmusch’s moody blues tinge the picture with a recognisably slow direction, as brooding guitars soundtrack pandemonium with stylish nonchalance.
+The film nods to the genre that precedes it, unabashedly tossing in references to horror/noir godfathers George Romero and Alfred Hitchcock while squeezing in a few self-indulgent metatextual references to Jarmusch's own oeuvre as well.
+But despite this, the filmmaker's moody blues tinge the picture with a recognisably slow ambition, as brooding guitars soundtrack pandemonium with stylish nonchalance.
 It’s a strange dichotomy, to acknowledge the anarchic potential of the apocalypse while maintaining a sense of precisely controlled auteurism.

 Tilda Swinton in The Dead Don't Die